SAT Score Calculator 2025 | Free Digital SAT Calculator with Percentile Rankings

 How accurate is this SAT score calculator?

-Our calculator uses official College Board methodologies, including Item Response Theory and adaptive testing algorithms, providing estimates within 20-30 points of actual scores for most users.
+Our calculator uses official College Board methodologies, including Item Response Theory (IRT) and adaptive testing algorithms, providing estimates within 20-30 points of actual scores for most users.
 Accuracy depends on honest self-assessment and proper use of conversion tables specific to each test form.

 What's the difference between raw scores and scaled scores?

 Raw scores simply count correct answers (0-54 for R&W, 0-44 for Math).
 Scaled scores (200-800 per section) are statistically adjusted to account for test difficulty and ensure fairness across different test administrations.
+The same raw score can yield different scaled scores depending on which adaptive module path you took.

 How does the adaptive testing affect my score?

 Performing well on Module 1 routes you to a harder Module 2, which contains more difficult questions worth more points in the IRT scoring system.
 Accessing the hard module is essential for achieving top scores (750-800 per section).
+The easy module typically caps scores around 600-650 per section, even with perfect Module 2 performance.

 What percentile is needed for competitive colleges?